 - If applying for contingent admission (if you do not meet the minimum requirements for admission), why should we consider you for admission?

-- Please include answers to the following questions, in a statement that is 2 pages or shorter.
+- Please include answers to the following questions, in a statement that is two pages or shorter:

 Please visit the CAPS website or call 314-935-6700 for more detailed information, requirements, and policies concerning specific graduate degree programs.